BernatCasanas/Static-Code-Analysis/README.md

    * Line

 ![](https://github.com/BernatCasanas/Static-Code-Analysis/blob/master/Research%20Images/VCG/2.png)
-In a single page, the software will show you all the issues that your project have.
+In a single page, the software will show you all the issues that your project have. <br>
 * Graphic
 ![](https://github.com/BernatCasanas/Static-Code-Analysis/blob/master/Research%20Images/VCG/1.png)
 It shows a graph of the total lines/ whitelines / comments / unfinished flags / dangerous code. <br>
-All of this is drawn and put in brackets.
+All of this is drawn and put in brackets.<br>

 # Sources
 * [Perforce](https://www.perforce.com/blog/sca/what-static-analysis)